How it works

 - Set your price too low → someone might buy you out easily

-- Set your price too high → you'll pay a higher weekly fee to hold the tile
+- Set your price too high → you'll pay a higher weekly tax to hold the tile

-- The weekly fee is a small percentage of your listed price
+- The weekly tax is 5% of your listed price

 What happens when you get bought out?

-You receive the full buyout price minus fees (10%) directly.
+You receive 90% of the buyout price plus your remaining deposit.
+The other 10% is split between the grid creator (8%) and the protocol (2%).
 You get paid — but you lose the future earnings from that tile.
 The new owner sets their own price and starts collecting rewards.

 Managing Your Position